bitrise-io/devcenter/docs/troubleshooting/enabling-bitrise-support-user.md

 ### What the Bitrise Support user can see if it's enabled

 The Bitrise Support user has access to your builds and can edit your workflows.
 We can also modify the inputs of the `Team`, `Code` and the `Settings` tab.
 In the case of a failing workflow, our best practice is to create a new and correct version of the failing workflow called `support-testing`.
-You can compare our `support-testing` with your own and update yours or keep the `support-testing` workflow and develop it further.
+You can compare our `support-testing` with your own and update yours or keep the `support-testing` workflow, rename it as you wish and develop it further.

 ### What the Bitrise Support user can't see if it's enabled